ansible-lockdown/RHEL7-STIG-Audit/README.md

 ## Overview

-based on STIG Version 3 Release 7 Apr 2022
+based on STIG Version 3 Release 8 - 27th July 2022

 Set of configuration files and directories to audit STIG of RHEL/CentOS 7 servers This is configured in a directory structure level.